vasukas/rodent/README.md

 Overly complex, later will be replaced with CMake.

-Requires C++17 compiler with support for zero-argument variadic macros, tested only with new GCC and MSVC.
+Requires C++17 compiler with support for zero-argument variadic macros, tested only with GCC 9.1.0 and MSVC 2017.

 For vb.sh builds (Linux, MinGW) - call it without arguments to see usage summary.